Installing Second Fixing Components in the Workplace

 • 💡Include photographs of your work at key stages, clearly annotated to show how you met tolerances and protected surrounding areas.

-• 💡Tip 2: Keep a detailed portfolio of evidence, including photographs, witness statements, and reflective accounts.
-Ensure each piece of evidence clearly links to the relevant NVQ unit and performance criteria.
+• 💡Tip 2: Keep a detailed portfolio of your work, including photographs, witness statements, and reflective accounts.
+This will help you provide evidence of your competence and demonstrate your understanding of the processes involved.

 Common Mistakes